woocommerce/woocommerce/docs/extension-development/check-if-woo-is-active.md

 tags: how-to
 ---

-When developing for WooCommerce, it's important to check that WooCommerce is installed and active before your own code runs.
-This ensures no errors occur from missing WooCommerce functions or classes.
+When developing for WooCommerce, ensuring that WooCommerce is installed and active before your code runs is crucial.
+This prevents errors related to missing WooCommerce functions or classes.

 There are a few methods to achieve this.
-The first is to initialize your code on `woocommerce_loaded`.
-This means you can be sure that WooCommerce has loaded and its functions are ready to use.
-This is fired at the same time as the core `plugins_loaded` action. **Note**: at this point, the current user has not yet been set.
+The first is to execute your code on the `woocommerce_loaded` action.
+This approach guarantees that WooCommerce and its functionalities are fully loaded and available for use.
+This is fired around the same time as the core `plugins_loaded` action.

 ```php
 add_action( 'woocommerce_loaded', 'prefix_woocommerce_loaded' );